chan2will/sdc-wiki/Branch-management-and-PR-conventions.md

 Then you can make a pull request to Camelot's `develop` branch:
 https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request

+The title of the pull request will be the name of the branch, therefore you will not need to change the title of the pull request.

 Be descriptive in the details section, and leave a link to the Pivotal ticket by supplying the id within square brackets, like

 ```shell